Canada - Trinidad and Tobago Relations

 In Trinidad and Tobago, Canada is represented by the High Commission of Canada in Port of Spain, which opened in 1962.
 The first Canadian High Commissioner was accredited in 1963.

 Trinidad and Tobago is represented in Canada by the High Commission of Trinidad and Tobago in Ottawa.
-Trinidad and Tobago also has Consulates in Toronto and Winnipeg.
+Trinidad and Tobago also has a Consulate in Toronto and Honorary Consuls in Winnipeg, Montreal and Regina.

 Today, the vibrant bilateral relations cover a wide spectrum of sectors including trade, education, science and technology, security, governance, culture, environment, sport and health.
 Both countries cooperate within the Commonwealth, the United Nations and the Organization of American States.
 Trinidad and Tobago has signed and ratified the Ottawa Landmines Convention and was a regional leader in ratifying and promoting the Rome Statute of the International Criminal Court, both initiatives strongly supported by Canada as well.